wyattduber/CyDAQ/README.md

 # Hardware
 Hardware Design is using Vivado 2020.1, it is NOT backwards compatible.
+The Hardware Design folder is located under /firmware-dual-core/CyDAQ_proto_1/ Open CyDAQ_proto_1.xpr in Vivado to view/modify to project.

 # Firmware
+The bare-metal firmware design is under /firmware-dual-core/workspace/ import this folder in Vitis as a workspace to view/modify.

-Firmware is using petalinux, you need a linux environment to setup or edit it.
-For more detail, check the petalinux page on wiki
+For the linux firmware, it is using petalinux tools, you need a linux environment to view.edit it.
+The petalinux project is under /firmware-petalinux/os/ the Vitis project for linux is under /firmware-petalinux/platform/
+For more detail, check the petalinux pages on wiki

 # CLI
 The Command Line Tool, or CLI for short, is a console-based application used to interface directly with the cyDAQ.